trllgrn/superduo/README.md

 Build and run the apps using Studio just as you would from scratch apps.
 You'll need an emulator or physical Android device.

+I will be adding pictures and perhaps video very soon.